-There has been a certain shift in the self improvement thanks to books such as “The Secret” by Rhonda Byrne that positive thinking and visualization are all it takes to get whatever you want.
-While both these techniques do have merit, the fact of the matter is that thoughts without actions get nothing done.
-Think about it this way, if you were stuck in a burning building would you rather have a group of people outside visualizing the flames dying down, or would you rather have a team of firefighters working hard to put out the fire?
-I know which I’d rather have!
+There has been a shift in the self improvement movement thanks to books such as “The Secret” by Rhonda Byrne.
+This shift is the thinking that positive thinking and visualization are all it takes to get whatever you want – law of attraction.
+While this does have merit, thoughts without actions get nothing done.

 If there are goals in your life you wish to achieve you need to take action.
 You also need to set yourself real goals.

 (Want to reprogram your mind for success?
 CLICK HERE to check out my Take Action Hypnosis MP3)

 - something you desire – Many people fail to achieve their goals because they’re not their goals.
 While it is important to do right by your family and friends, don’t try to become a doctor when you really want to be an architect just because your father desires it.

 - realistic – No matter how hard I work out in the gym I will never look like Arnold Schwarzenegger in his hay day.
 I don’t have the genetics for it.
 Setting that kind of goal is pointless as it is unachievable and it would probably put me off going to the gym.
 However I could set a goal of getting six pack abs in two months or add ten lbs to my bench press every month for a year.

 - measurable – Your goals should be precise and measurable.
 Quitting nail biting completely in three months is measurable, you know whether you’ve bit your nails or not.
 Setting the goal to become more fit is hard to measure as there are different kinds of fitness.
 You could become stronger but slower, or faster but weaker – and then it’s tough to say whether you are fitter or not.
 However if you set the goal that you want to be able to run a mile in five minutes within six months.
 That is easy to measure.